 The bottom line is that, like breathing, sweating is a necessary function for all of us, but there are limits to the benefits that can come with it.
 Though you might see claims stating otherwise, going overboard with a heavy sweat in the name of detox might actually do you more harm than good, if you become dehydrated and get your kidneys out of whack along the way.
 So, if you do make it to that hot yoga class, just remember to keep a bottle of water handy.

-For more on sweat and your body, follow the links on the next page.
+For more on sweat and your body, follow the links below.

 - Briggs, Tracey Wong.
 "Sweat is nature's way of handling heat."
 USA Today.
 May 17, 2005.http://www.usatoday.com/weather/resources/basics/wsweat.htm

 - LaFee, Scott.
 "Body clocked: life moves pretty fast, even when you don't."
 San Diego Tribune.
 Sept.
 28, 2006.http://www.signonsandiego.com/uniontrib/20060928/news_lz1c28body.html

 - New York Times.
 "Sweating."
 April 26, 2007.http://health.nytimes.com/health/guides/symptoms/sweating/overview.html

 - Stix, Gary.
 "Heavy-Metal Sweat: Does an infared sauna really detoxify the body?"
 Scientific American.
 October 2005.http://www.scientificamerican.com/article.cfm?id=heavy-metal-sweat

 - Woolston, Chris.
 "You sweat, but toxins likely stay: Infrared saunas are a popular detox option.
 But experts say chemicals aren't washed out that way."
 Los Angeles Times.
 Jan.
 28, 2008.http://articles.latimes.com/2008/jan/28/health/he-skeptic28